Bird seed and trash attract hungry bears

-Each spring, as bears leave their winter dens and resume daily activity, wildlife officials begin receiving calls about bear sightings and even the occasional bear damaging bird feeders, trash cans and grills.
+At this time of the year, wildlife officials receive many calls about bear sightings and bears damaging bird feeders, trash cans and grills.